cnichte/md-curcuma/README.md

 * Be Hugo compatible.
   * The individual documents should be equipped with frontmatter.
   * autogenerate uuids
-* Certain content may need to be transformed:
+* Certain content may need to be transformed.
-  * Remove heading (preferably as an option)
-  * create Hugo Shortcodes for Images and Attachmemts (pdf, odf,...)
-    * Insert download buttons.
-  * Remove TODOs.
-  * Beachte Formulas.
-  * Callouts.
-  * ...

 ### Code-Example